alejandrohdezma/alejandrohdezma/modules/site/src/docs/README.md

 	document.spanish = false
 %}

 I'm an enthusiast of functional programming working mainly in Scala now.
-I work at <a href="https://www.47deg.com" rel="external" target="_blank">47 Degrees</a> as a Senior Scala Developer and make some Open Source around <a href="https://github.com/alejandrohdezma?tab=repositories" rel="external" target="_blank">here</a>.
+I work at [47 Degrees](https://www.47deg.com) as a Senior Scala Developer and make some Open Source around [here](https://github.com/alejandrohdezma?tab=repositories).
 I'm very interested in tooling, particularly SBT and GitHub Actions.

 Some facts about me: